orblivion/ntfy/.sandstorm/README_DETAILS.md

     * Maybe I could just turn off storing it in a cookie or local db.
 Just leave it in a "global variable"; something that doesn't survive a page reload.
     * Solution: Just remove subscriptions for now.
 - [ ] See if I can improve reliability of upgrades with `NTFY_KEEPALIVE_INTERVAL`
-- [ ] See about increasing the per-visitor limits with `NTFY_VISITOR_*` to account for all the visitors that one user could use.
-30x or something.
+- [x] See about increasing the per-visitor limits with `NTFY_VISITOR_*` to account for all the visitors that one user could use.
+Going with 4x.
+It could be 30 topics connected, but I doubt all 30 would be bursting at once.
 - [ ] Ntfy - Put Sandstorm ntfy on the [ntfy integrations page](https://docs.ntfy.sh/integrations/) next to cloudtron!
 Merge into ntfy?
 - [ ] Warn users that they need to get a new API URL once I publish the fullapi permission